The Importance of Music

 Our educational system is obsessed with FCAT preparation and common core.
 There is little time for other electives.
 Chorus rooms throughout the public school system are being turned into lecture halls.
 Tenured vocal teachers are being asked to take “early retirement”.
 The fine arts are in trouble in our public schools.

 The Caroling Competition supports our kids and the development of their talent.
-The Caroling Competition has provided more than $250,000 cash to South Florida school music programs.
+The Caroling Competition has donated more than $500,000 cash to South Florida school music programs.
 Music is the future of our children and these children represent the future of our community.

-Support the Caroling Competition – help provide the funding that keeps the music programs alive in our schools.
+Support the Caroling Competition – we provide additional funding for the choirs, that helps to keep the music programs alive in our schools.